Lab 6: Object-Oriented Programming

 You've successfully completed your adventure, and as a reward Professor DeNero leads you to the first floor of Soda, unlocks a small wooden door, and offers you your choice of the treasures of Berkeley Computer Science.
 Shiny electronics, relics of a forgotten time, stacks of punch cards, Software Engineering books from 2009.
 Your small backpack can only carry so much, you should come up with a strategy to take the max possible value!

-Each treasure is an instance of the class Treasure
+Each treasure is an instance of the class Treasure, which has

 treasures that have a combined weight less than or equal to